Huizhen-Tan/Small-Algorithm-Apps/README.md

-# Small-Games
-classic small games
+# Some small algorithm apps